Danny Bowien: Career

+By late April 2024, Bowien would open a pop-up Mission Chinese at 43 Mott Street, within the Cha Kee restaurant in NY Chinatown.
+The restaurant will keep its Cha chaan teng HK Cafe menu, but would change to a Japanese fusion Chinese cuisine by 5 PM.
+His residency ended by August.

 Culinary style

 Bowien is recognized for his impact on the democratization of fine dining.
 Bowien is known as a populist, making food that is accessible to everyone.
 His work in the kitchen is notable, according to GQ, for pioneering the elevation of Chinese food and breaking down barriers in an industry known for its strict Eurocentric hierarchy.

+Personal life

+Bowien was married to Korean-American comedian Youngmi Mayer.
+The pair first met in a corner store when Bowien was cooking at an Italian restaurant in San Francisco, where they noticed each other due to their matching hipster clothing.
+Their marriage was largely secret for a few years, until they made it more public with a ceremony in South Korea.
+After they divorced in 2018, Bowien dated a fashion intern.